istopwg/ippeveselfcert/README.md

 License and GNU Library General Public License.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the file "LICENSE.txt" for more information.
+See the file "LICENSE.md" for more information.